-Eric is a PhD Candidate in Mechanical Engineering and course assistant in the Stanford Product Realization Lab (campus workshop/makerspace/teaching lab).
+Eric is a PhD Candidate in Mechanical Engineering, MA student in Education, and former course assistant in the Stanford Product Realization Lab (2017-2019).

-From 2010 to 2016, Eric worked at MIT D-Lab where he co-developed and taught design courses (Design for Scale and D-Lab Earth).
-During this time, he worked extensively in Zambia and managed the MIT D-Lab Scale-Ups hardware venture accelerator supporting full-time social entrepreneurs primarily in Africa and India.
-From 2009 to 2013, Eric helped developed a water chlorination product and launch Zimba Water, a for-profit social enterprise based in Kolkata, India.
-Previously, he worked as an engineer at Battelle Memorial Institute and researcher at the New England Complex Systems Institute.
-A proud Buckeye, he is a graduate of Ohio State University (2009).
+From 2010 to 2016, Eric worked at MIT D-Lab where he co-developed and taught courses (D-Lab Earth and Design for Scale) and managed the MIT D-Lab Scale-Ups hardware venture accelerator.
+During this time, much of his time was spent working with partners in Zambia.
+Previously, he helped launch Zimba Water, worked as an engineer at Battelle Memorial Institute, and was a researcher at the New England Complex Systems Institute.
+A proud Buckeye, he was born, raised, and went to college in Ohio.

 Honors & Awards